secretfader/www/content/blog/2020/smartpuck-in-depth/index.md

 My Pixel 2's recent upgrade to Android 10 broke connectivity entirely, and for the past several weeks, my vacuum level has been stuck at walking levels, even though I'm currently using a wheelchair.

-I've brought these issues to the company's attention and while they've been attentive, I'm not aware of work going on to resolve the user experience concerns.
+I've brought these issues to the company's attention and while they've been outwardly receptive, I'm not aware of work going on to resolve the user experience concerns.
 I wish that I had a timeline to share, because it would make recommending the SmartPuck to all of you a much easier proposal.
 However, I am discussing solutions to my bug reports with the team (since the problems they have are ones I have experience resolving), and hope to have more I can share soon.

 ## Future Plans